Film industry being singled out as 'worst place in the world': Deepti Naval | Entertainment

 ''Gulzar saab said 'If you don't write about that (incident) in your book, what did you even write about?
 If you don't write about it, you're not giving the whole picture of who you are, you're being dishonest'.''
 The actor admitted it was a flashback moment for her when she started writing about the incident.

 ''She is a sensitive actor, writer, poet, painter, filmmaker, but above all, a thinker.
-In this book, she delves into her childhood with admirable honesty and artist vision.
+In this book, she delves into her childhood with admirable honesty and artistic vision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)